Dybala helps Roma to 1-1 draw on his return to Juventus - WHIZ News

 Dybala was applauded by the Juventus fans when his name was read out during the warmup, and they implored him just before kickoff to give them a wave, which he did.
 He was also applauded off when he was substituted in the 77th minute.
 He’s still in search of his first goal for his new club.

-Juventus was looking for a reaction after a drab 0-0 draw at Sampdoria on Monday and it immediately got it when Vlahović curled a free kick off the underside of the bar and into the top near corner with his first touch of the ball.
+Juventus was looking for a reaction after a drab 0-0 draw at Sampdoria on Monday and it immediately got it when Vlahović curled in a free kick off the underside of the bar with his first touch of the ball.

 The Bianconeri were dominating and forced Roma goalkeeper Rui Patrício into two fantastic saves in the following 15 minutes.